ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 - : int = 17
 ```

 To some extent, records also are variants, with a single constructor carrying all the fields as a tuple.
-Here is how to alternately define the `character` record as a variant.
+Here is how to alternatively define the `character` record as a variant.
 ```ocaml
 # type character' = Character of string * int * string * character_class * (firmness * rectitude) * int;;
 type character' =